Tomexar/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+For each loops through an array and does somthing to it, map makes a copy to the array first so it doesnt modify the original.

 2. What is the difference between a function and a method?

+Functions are on the global scale while methods are fucntions that are being called on objects

 3. What is closure?

+Closure is when a function inside of another function has access the the variables inside the parent functions scope.

 4. Describe the four rules of the 'this' keyword.

+1. Window -Without pointing to anything "this" with be bound to the window object.
+2. Implicit - when a function is called using dot notation the object before the . is what this points to
+3. New- when a constructior function is used "this" points to the new object being created
+4. Explicit- When call or apply are used on a function 'this' is explictly bound

 5. Why do we need super() in an extended class?

+Super lets the extended class inherit the key/values from the "parent" class

 ## Project Set up